Biological Science Collaborator

 Dr. Jerry K. Uyemoto, Research Plant Pathologist, with the USDA-ARS, Crops Pathology and Genetics Research Unit in Davis, California, retired on March 31, 2007, after working for 20.5 years in the field of Etiology and biology of grapevine virus diseases including virus characterization, development of assays and control.

-Dr. Uyemoto received a BSc in Agronomy in 1962; a MSC in Plant Pathology in 1964; and a Ph.D. in Plant Pathology from UC Davis.
-Dr. Uyemoto went on to Assistant and Associate Professor positions at Cornell University, Geneva working on virus diseases of stone, pome, and grape research from 1968-1977.
-Dr. Uyemoto served on the faculty of Kansas State University in Manhattan as an Associate and Full Professor from 1978-1982, where he conducted research on virus diseases of corn, sorghum and wheat.
-He became a Senior Scientist for Advanced Genetic Sciences Inc. in 1982-1984 working on tissue and protoplast culture of guar.
-Dr. Uyemoto then returned to UC Davis to serve as a visiting scientist performing research on the Epicarp lesion of pistachio from 1984-1985 and X-disease of cherry from 1985-1986.
-In 1986 he joined the USDA, ARS in Davis, CA.
+Dr. Uyemoto received a B.S. in Agronomy in 1962; a M.S. in Plant Pathology in 1964; and a Ph.D. in Plant Pathology from the University of California at Davis.
+Dr. Uyemoto went on to Assistant and Associate Professor positions at Cornell University, Geneva, NY working on virus diseases of stone, pome, and grape research from 1968 through 1977.
+Dr. Uyemoto served on the faculty of Kansas State University in Manhattan as an Associate and Full Professor from 1978 to 1982, where he conducted research on virus diseases of corn, sorghum and wheat.
+He became a Senior Scientist for Advanced Genetic Sciences Inc. in 1982 through 1984 working on tissue and protoplast culture of guar.
+Dr. Uyemoto then returned to the University of California at Davis to serve as a visiting scientist performing research on the Epicarp lesion of pistachio from 1984 through 1985 and X-disease of cherry from 1985 through 1986.
+In 1986 he joined the USDA, ARS, Crops Pathology and Genetics Research Unit in Davis, CA.